bigyao25/mcp-markdown-tools/README.md

 - Remove all numbering from headings in `/home/docs/lorem.md`
 - Add numbering to level 2 and below headings in `/home/docs/lorem.md`, save as `lorem-numed.md`
 - Please help me add Chinese numbering to the headings in `/home/docs/doc1-cn.md`, skip the first line, save as: `doc1-cn-numed.md`
+- Convert all images in `/home/docs/lorem.md` to local and save as `/home/docs/lorem_local.md`.

 ## Available Tools